 Charles was executed outside the Banqueting House in Whitehall on 30 January.
 He is the only English monarch to have been executed for treason.

 Soon after, Oliver Cromwell landed in Ireland to defeat the supporters of Charles's son and heir, the exiled Charles II.
-His bloody conquest completed the British colonisation of Ireland, which was merged into the newly-formed Commonwealth alongside England and Scotland.
+His bloody conquest completed the British colonisation of Ireland, which was merged into the newly-formed Commonwealth alongside England and (from 1652) Scotland.

 The invasion destroyed the native Irish Catholic land-owning classes, replacing them with colonists with a British Protestant identity.